AiPoweredCompany/meeting-assistant/documentation/03_OLLAMA-PI-SETUP.md

 - The backend reads the entire `.txt` into a variable `transcription_body`.
 - It builds `prompt` by inserting `transcription_body` at the placeholder `<TEXT TO ADD HERE>` in your multi-language, structured summary instructions.
 - It calls `POST /api/generate` on Ollama with `{"model": ..., "prompt": ..., "stream": false}`.

+Tip: To further reduce the model echoing the instructions, the backend also supports chat mode (`use_chat=1`) which sends the instructions as `system` and the transcript as `user`.

 ---